Housing & Meal Plans

 Residence Life & On-Campus Housing

-Nearly 1,100 students reside on campus at Moravian University.
-First-year students live in traditional-style halls: Rau-Hassler and Bernhardt-Wilhelm (exclusively for first-year students), located on the Main Street Campus, and Main and Clewell Halls, located on the Hurd Campus in historic downtown Bethlehem.
-First-year students can also reside in a single room in the HILL on the Hurd Campus.
+Nearly 1,100 students live on campus at Moravian University.
+First-year students are housed in traditional-style residence halls, including Rau-Hassler and Bernhardt-Wilhelm - both exclusively for first-year students), on the Main Street Campus, as well as and Main and Clewell Halls, on the Hurd Campus in historic downtown Bethlehem.
+Additionally, first-year students have the option to live in a single room in the HILL on the Hurd Campus.
 Learn more about first-year residence options here.

 Room Tour: Rau-Hassler